Key course information

 • To demonstrate a critical understanding of the inter relationships between cultural, ideological, political and economic contexts in the lives of children, families and communities.

 • To understand how children grow and develop physically, emotionally, socially and cognitively.

 • To use skills of observation and analysis in relation to child development.

 5. Culture and the Curriculum

 • To recognise and challenge inequalities in society, and embrace an anti-bias approach.

 • To recognise the importance of literacy, the arts and the outdoors for children’s wellbeing and development.

 Modules and course content are subject to change.

-You should have relevant work experience either paid or in a voluntary capacity or as part of your studies.
-Entrants should normally have as a minimum one of the following:
+You should have relevant work experience either in a paid or voluntary capacity or as part of your studies.
+You should normally have as a minimum one of the following:

-- A NVQ level 3 qualification (such as BTEC or other qualification).
+- A NVQ level 3 qualification (such as a BTEC or other qualification)